AthensFramework/Theme/README.md

 ## Use

-These templates are for the [Framework](https://github.com/Athens/Core) web framework.
+These templates are for the [Athens](https://github.com/Athens/Core) web framework.
 You must be using Framework to use these templates.

-The following steps are described in the Framework [application creation tutorial](https://github.com/Athens/Core/blob/master/doc/application-creation.md).
-If you are new to Framework, you may wish to use that tutorial instead.
+The following steps are described in the Athens [application creation tutorial](https://github.com/Athens/Core/blob/master/doc/application-creation.md).
+If you are new to Athens, you may wish to use that tutorial instead.

-1. Add Boundless to the package requirements in your `composer.json`:
+1. Add the example theme to the package requirements in your `composer.json`:

   ```
   "require": {